prog-1/real-numbers/README.md

 * Absolute error: $|X_\text{true} - X_\text{observed}|$.
 * Relative error: $\frac{|X_\text{true} - X_\text{observed}|}{X_\text{true}}$.

-> [!IMPORTANT]
-> What is an absolute and a relative error of a floating-point number in base ten with four digits or precision?

-### Absolute error
-* The absolute error is $0.001$ for numbers with four digits of precision with the exponent $0$;
-* the absolute error is $0.01$ for numbers with four digits of precision with the exponent $1$;
-* the absolute error is $0.0001$ for numbers with four digits of precision with the exponent $-1$;
-* etc.

 ### Relative error

 The relative error for fixed precision numbers is constant.